 Skip to main content

-Akua turns your application into per-customer deployments through a small set of primitives.
+Akua turns your application into per-customer installs through a small set of primitives.
 This page lays them out so you can predict what happens at each stage, across any surface: dashboard, CLI, API, or git.

 The flow at a glance